 Hand tattoos are becoming more mainstream.
 Long gone are the days when they were seen only on gang members, prison inmates, and indigenous tribespeople.
 These days, everyone from soccer moms to Miley Cyrus are sporting hand tattoos.
-And if you're considering joining this trend, here are some great design ideas for you as well as some important things to consider before getting your hand tattooed.
+If you're considering joining this trend, here are some great design ideas for you, as well as some important things to consider before getting your hand tattooed.

 Hand Tattoo Considerations

-First, words of caution: I can tell you that I am a seriously inked-up lady, but my hands remain untouched, and I have my reasons.
+First, words of caution: I am a seriously inked-up lady, but my hands remain untouched, and I have my reasons.
 A hand tattoo is a serious commitment.
 Although I am all for spontaneity, you really need to think before you ink when it comes to your hands.
 In all seriousness, as cool as the idea seems, there are a few important things to consider before rushing out and getting one.

 Practical Things to Consider Before Getting a Hand Tattoo:

-- Will getting a hand tattoo negatively impact your employment?
+- Will getting a hand tattoo negatively impact your job?
 Yes, tattoos have become more mainstream, but having a giant scorpion tattooed on your hand might not be the best choice if you're a lawyer.
-Consider what you want your hand tattoo to say about you, if you work in the conservative professional world, consider a small hand tattoo that can easily be hidden or, at the very least won't draw a lot of attention to itself.
+Consider what you want your hand tattoo to say about you, if you work in the conservative professional world, consider a small hand tattoo that can easily be hidden or—at the very least—won't draw a lot of attention to itself.